Change Composing preferences in Mail on Mac

 When quoting text in replies or forwards

-When you reply to or forward a message, include all the text or just selected text from the original message.
+Include all the text or just selected text from the original message when you reply to or forward a message.